Making the report:

 The University has its own disciplinary system, which is administered by the Dean of Students Office.
 After an incident has been reported, a Drake University investigation into the incident will be initiated, including meeting separately with the victim and the alleged perpetrator.
 Where the alleged perpetrator is a student, appropriate University disciplinary procedures will be followed.
 Such action could include initiation of a Drake University disciplinary proceeding against the alleged perpetrator, even when the victim does not want to press charges and even when the Polk County Attorney has not initiated a criminal complaint.

-Campus security will also initiate an investigation in partnership with the Dean of Students Office and serves as Drake’s liaison with Des Moines Police and other Des Moines detectives.
-There are no particular deadlines on specific tasks that should be completed because the timeliness of the investigation depends on the cooperation and willingness of the alleged victim and family, alleged perpetrator, and information gathered by Des Moines Police and campus security.
-In some instances, the timeliness of the investigation depends on receiving medical documentation, which could take up to six months.
-Deadlines are not placed in the Code of Student Conduct.
+Drake Department of Public Safety will also initiate an investigation in partnership with the Dean of Students Office and serves as Drake’s liaison with Des Moines Police and other Des Moines detectives.
+Timeliness of the investigation depends on the cooperation and willingness of the victim, alleged perpetrator, any witnesses, and information gathered by either the Des Moines Police and/or Drake Department of Public Safety.

 Upon request by the victim, the University will assist in changing his/her academic, living and work situations, if such changes are reasonably available.
 Depending on the circumstances, the University may also initiate a reassignment of the alleged assailant’s student housing when deemed to be in the best interests of those involved.